bahtiyartan/troia/docs/35StringManipulations.rst

 		parse block
 	ENDPARSE;

-Delimiter is an optinal parameter; if it is not specified newline (linefeed, \n) character is used and main string is splitted into lines.
+Delimiter is an optional parameter; if it is not specified newline (linefeed, \n) character is used and main string is splitted into lines.

 The sample below tries to calculate length of each line.